chhagedorn/jdk/_posts/2023-05-05-assertion-predicates.md

 _could_ lead to assertion failures even though any of the not yet cleared nodes inside this dead sub-loop will never be executed at runtime.

-### CastII Nodes Are Updated - Hoisted Predicates Are Not
+### CastII Nodes Are Updated - Hoisted Check Predicates Are Not

 How did we end up in this situation?
-The problem is that each time we are updating the initial value of the induction variable, the stride and/or the limit of the loop, the involved `CastII` node for the array index (and potentially other `CastConstraint` nodes dependent on the induction variable, stride and/or limit) are updated while Hoisted Predicates are not.
-If a Hoisted Predicate cannot be proven to always fail, then we still cannot prove it after splitting the loop in an arbitrary way (assuming that we will not find out anything new about the loop in the meantime).
+The problem is that each time we are updating the initial value of the induction variable, the stride and/or the limit of the loop, the involved `CastII` node for the array index (and potentially other `CastConstraint` nodes dependent on the induction variable, stride and/or limit) are updated while Hoisted Check Predicates are not.
+If a Hoisted Check Predicate cannot be proven to always fail, then we still cannot prove it after splitting the loop in an arbitrary way (assuming that we will not find out anything new about the loop in the meantime).

 ### How Can We Fix This?
-How can this discrepancy between `CastConstraint` nodes and Hoisted Predicates be prevented?
+How can this discrepancy between `CastConstraint` nodes and Hoisted Check Predicates be prevented?
 How can we ensure a dead sub-loop is cleaned up when data is dying inside it?
 How can we establish the synchronization of control and data again?
 The answer lies within Assertion Predicates.

 # Assertion Predicates

-Now that we understand the fundamental issue with Hoisted Predicates, we need to address it.
-Our solution is to set up a special version of each Hoisted Predicate for each sub-loop such that it reflects any new initial value of the induction variable, new stride, and new limit.
+Now that we understand the fundamental issue with Hoisted Check Predicates, we need to address it.
+Our solution is to set up a special version of each Hoisted Check Predicate for each sub-loop such that it reflects any new initial value of the induction variable, new stride, and new limit.
 We call these versions _Assertion Predicates_.

 ## Fold Dead Sub-Loop Away

 Having these additional Assertion Predicates in place will now take care of folding dead sub-loops away.
-Let's revisit our example from the last section and see how we can create Assertion Predicates `AU` and `AL` as special versions of the Hoisted Predicates `PU` and `PL` when peeling a loop:
+Let's revisit our example from the last section and see how we can create Assertion Predicates `AU` and `AL` as special versions of the Hoisted Check Predicates `PU` and `PL` when peeling a loop:
 ```java
 // Check: init*scale + offset <u array_length`
 // <=> 1*1 + 0 <u a.length